Best wool for felting expert guide to all the types

 Heidi Feathers on Etsy is another great resource for all things felting.
 Heidi Feathers core wool is a best seller on Etsy for good reason with a natural off-white colour and is wonderfully easy and quick to work with.
 Made from the finest soft Corridale sliver with criss-crossed fibres, it has been combed into a roving (a long and narrow bundle of fibre).
 Ethically sourced and available in Small or Medium.
 Buy on Etsy here:

-Another great resource for finding different wools for felting is Wingham Wool in Yorkshire.
-Their Core wool is a carded mix of washed fleece wool specially selected for being easy to work with and an ideal choice for felting.
+Another great resource for finding different wools for felting is Sue’s Country Creations.
+Wingham Wool in Yorkshire sells core wool that is is a carded mix of washed fleece wool specially selected for being easy to work with and an ideal choice for felting.
 The fibres are chosen for offering good loft and recovery, so ideal for creating soft and bouncy shape.

 Crafty Jam is also worth knowing about as they offer ethically sourced wool (from British breeds as much as possible) as well as useful kits.
 Their core wool is a coarse wool, described as being free of vegetable matter, so a good choice if you’d prefer this and don’t fancy carding it yourself!